-The good news it that there are some great plans out there that make the whole thing easy!
 The first step for any small business looking for a better broadband deal is to know what your organisation needs from its internet plan.
 There’s no point in locking your business into an expensive high-end plan if it doesn’t deliver measurable value in return.
 And it’s the same in reverse — choosing a slow connection with a tiny amount of data may save you a few dollars, but if it inhibits your tactical and strategic operations, is it worth it?

 A good rate

 This is relevant no matter the size of your business.
 Overspending is the enemy in many organisations.
 If yours is the kind that likes to keep costs down, then you’ll want a broadband connection that gives you exactly what you need without charging a premium rate.
 Even if you want a connection bundle with all the perks, it still pays to know you’re getting it at a good price.

 We’ve said it before — a stable connection that delivers consistently good speeds is a must.
 It doesn’t matter what your business is using the internet for — if your broadband doesn’t work when you need it, then you’re essentially wasting money.
 As with all technology, there are a lot of factors involved.
 Some you can’t control — like the number of people online in your area.
 But others you can.
 For broadband, this means using a modern modem on an NBN connection, preferably on the NBN 50 tier.
 Or at the very least, an ADSL2+ connection that’s close to an exchange.
 Anything less and you will be frustrated by a laggy connection that hinders your business.